shopsys/shopsys/docs/introduction/monorepo.md

 ## Installation of monorepo
-Installation of Shopsys Framework is almost the same as is described in [Installation Using Docker](../installation/installation-using-docker.md), but instead of creating a new project based on project_base repository, you have to clone [`shopsys/shopsys`](https://github.com/shopsys/shopsys).
+Installation of Shopsys Framework is almost the same as is described in [Installation Using Docker](../installation/installation-using-docker.md), but instead of creating a new project based on `project-base` repository, you have to clone [`shopsys/shopsys`](https://github.com/shopsys/shopsys).

 Please keep in mind that all commands have to be executed from the root directory.
 Also templates of a configuration files should be copied from `docker/` folder in root.